UoA-CARES/cares_reinforcement_learning/README.md

 `networks`: contains standard neural networks that can be used with each algortihm

-`util/`: contains common utility classes
+`util`: contains common utility classes

 ## Supported Algorithms
 | Algorithm      | Action Space |